dchakarov/dchakarov.github.io/_posts/2022-06-12-drafting-away.md

   prematurely.
 ---

-# Drafting away

-As [I promised last week](https://dchakarov.com/blog/ruby-on-my-mac/), let's see how we can have drafts in our GitHub pages blog instead of posting live and fixing on the fly.
+<span class="dropcap">A</span>s [I promised last week](https://dchakarov.com/blog/ruby-on-my-mac/), let's see how we can have drafts in our GitHub pages blog instead of posting live and fixing on the fly.

 Turns out, once we have Ruby installed, it's a piece of cake.